-- g.
-An additional 1% (total of 12%) of base pay beginning with the twenty-fifth year (25) of continuous employment. - 2.
-Longevity payments shall be effective on the first day of the biweekly pay period following the completion of the required length of service. - 3.
-For purposes of longevity pay, authorized leaves of absence without pay in excess of twelve (12) days, and any time spent on layoff status, shall not act to break the condition of continuous employment as it applies to this Article.
+- 3. For purposes of longevity pay, authorized leaves of absence without pay in excess of twelve (12) days, and any time spent on layoff status, shall not act to break the condition of continuous employment as it applies to this Article.
 Nor shall such time be considered employment in determining qualifications for the periods of employment set forth in Schedule 1 of H of this Article. - 4.
-All longevity provisions of this Section shall be made only in compliance with the existing rules of the Employer.
+All longevity provisions of this Section shall be made only in compliance with the existing rules of the City.

-I. Educational Incentive Pay:
+H. Educational Incentive Pay: